aropsta/game-library/README.md

 # This project demonstrates my abillity to effectively communicate with APIs.

-This project aims to demonstrate my abilitiy to communicate with APIs, to aquire, filter and be able to search through data.
-And handle error and load states effectively
+In this project RAWG API, a service which boasts 'The biggest video game database' was used to demonstrate an ability pull, display and manage data from a backend.

-Here RAWG API was used.
-RAWG is a service which boasts 'The biggest video game database' .
+Axios API and React Query library were used to communicate with RAWG.
+Various functionality was implemented like sorting, filtering, searching and more

 ## Features